TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 curl http://tyk-gateway.localhost:8080/basic-open-api/get -H "X-Team-Name: devops-us-1" -vv
 ```

-4. Check: Navigate back to the Dashboard and select the "Log Browser" to view the logged requests.
-Open the request record and in the "Gateway Metadata" section (on theright), you can find the "Tags" attached to our request.
-There you should see the header and value you sent to in the reuquest and that Tyk Gateway recorded as a `tag`.
+4. Check: Navigate back to the Dashboard and select the "Log Browser" option to view the logged requests.
+Open the request record and in the "Gateway Metadata" section (on the right), you can find the "Tags" attached to our request.
+There you should see the header and value you sent in the request.
+You should also see that Tyk Gateway recorded it as a `tag`.

 {{< img src="/img/custom-analytics-tags/log-browser.png" alt="Log Browser" >}}